Skip to main content

 Tenure Track Faculty

-The Pulmonary, Asthma and Allergy Group in the Herman B Wells Center for Pediatrics at Indiana University School of Medicine in Indianapolis is accepting applications for tenure-track faculty positions at the Assistant, Associate or Full Professor rank.
+The Pulmonary Inflammation, Asthma and Allergic Diseases group in the Herman B Wells Center for Pediatric Research at Indiana University School of Medicine in Indianapolis is accepting applications for tenure-track faculty positions at the assistant, associate or full professor rank.
 We seek outstanding scientists complementing are group areas of interest in asthma and food allergy.
-Candidates conducting cutting-edge immunology research are encouraged to apply.
-Areas of specific interest include lung microbiome, cell function in allergic inflammation (including eosinophils, basophils, mast cells), and Lung development/ remodeling/epithelial function.
-Successful applicants are expected to have or obtain external grant support and participate in teaching and committees.

 Research Track Faculty